kucrut/bedrock/README.md

 ### Environment Variables

-WP Base tries to separate config from code as much as possible and environment variables are used to achieve this.
+WP Stack tries to separate config from code as much as possible and environment variables are used to achieve this.
 The benefit is there's a single place (`.env`) to keep settings like database or other 3rd party credentials that isn't committed to your repository.

 [PHP dotenv](https://github.com/vlucas/phpdotenv) is used to load the `.env` file.
 All variables are then available in your app by `getenv`, `$_SERVER`, or `$_ENV`.